the-strawhecker-group/aim/docs/README.md

 ### Quickstart

-After you've [acquired an ID Token](#obtain-an-id-token), we'll start with a few simple API calls.
+After [acquiring an ID Token](#obtain-an-id-token), start with a few simple API calls.
 The calls will use `curl` for demonstration, but of course, any HTTP client will do.
 In these examples, `BASE_URL` is set to <code class="warehouse-url"></code>.
-Any query results are for demonstration only and do not represent real values.
+Any query results are for demonstration purposes only and do not represent real values.

 ```
 # Inspect all attributes.
 Note the rich metadata describing the data type, filter config and values, among other things.
 These attributes determine how the data can be filtered and grouped.
 curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/attribute/"

 # Inspect all metrics.
-You'll notice that metrics have "availability" metadata describing what attributes and normalizations they support.
+Notice that metrics have "availability" metadata describing what attributes and normalizations they support.
 curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/metric/"

-# Let's run a few queries to pull out some volume data:
+# Let's run a query to pull out volume data:
 curl -H "Authorization: Bearer $ID_TOKEN" \
         "$BASE_URL/query?metrics=volume&filter=date=2018-01"
 # [
 #   {
 #     "volume":12864.75939
+#   }
+# ]

+# By default, calculations are "Per Merchant", but another normalization can be selected.
+Let's try some different metrics with "Per Transaction"
+curl -H "Authorization: Bearer $ID_TOKEN" \
+        "$BASE_URL/query?metrics=volume&filter=date=2018-01&normalization=transaction"
+# [
+#   {
+#     "volume": 73.43840
+#   }
+# ]

+# In addition to filtering by a specific month, a range can be provided.
+Once a date range has been specified, it can be "grouped" so the result set contains the average for each month, instead of the average across the months:
+curl -H "Authorization: Bearer $ID_TOKEN" \
+        "$BASE_URL/query?metrics=volume&filter=2018-01,2018-03&group_by=date"
+# [
+#   {
+#     "date": "2018-01-01",
+#     "volume": 28352.73849
+#   },
+#   {
+#     "date": "2018-02-01",
+#     "volume": 27424.03418
+#   },
+#   {
+#     "date": "2018-03-01",
+#     "volume": 38738.38481
 #   }
 # ]